 Keeping all project-related information in a single, accessible place makes it easy for employees to find what they need.
 It also helps prevent teams from working with outdated data or creating version control issues with files.

 Rather than require their team to manually copy information from one platform to another, leading marketers use integrations to automatically exchange data between systems, and maintain a single source of truth.
-“Any tool we’re using, I look to see if it has a really good API so we can automate whatever is possible,” says Hoon Kim, Creative Production Manager at Airbnb.

 No native integration?
 No problem.
 Tools like Zapier and Workato make it possible to connect disparate applications and expand your single source of truth.
 For example, Wrike’s Zapier integration with HubSpot automatically converts HubSpot forms into Wrike tasks, and assigns them to the appropriate worker.